EOSIO/eos/README.md

 <a name="gettingstarted"></a>
 ## Getting Started
-The following instructions overview the process of getting the software, building it, running a simple test network that produces blocks, account creation and uploading a sample contract to the blockchain.
+The following instructions overview the process of getting the software, building it, running a simple test network that produces blocks, creating an account, and uploading a sample contract to the blockchain.

 <a name="setup"></a>
 ## Setting up a build/development environment